clap-rs/clap/README.md

 ### Compatibility Policy

-Because `clap` takes SemVer and compatibility seriously, this is the official policy regarding breaking changes and previous versions of Rust.
+Because `clap` takes SemVer and compatibility seriously, this is the official policy regarding breaking changes and minimum required versions of Rust.

 `clap` will pin the minimum required version of Rust to the CI builds.
 Bumping the minimum version of Rust is considered a minor breaking change, meaning *at a minimum* the minor version of `clap` will be bumped.

-In order to keep from being suprised of breaking changes, it is **highly** recommended to use the `~major.minor.patch` style in your `Cargo.toml`:
+In order to keep from being suprised of breaking changes, it is **highly** recommended to use the `~major.minor.patch` style in your `Cargo.toml` only if you wish to target a version of Rust that is *older* than current stable minus two releases:

 ```toml
 [dependencies]